 If you miss multiple interviews, you could receive a consequence (assessed on a case-by-case basis).
-If this is the case, you will still be able to arrange your own job for co-op credit, receive support from your co-op advisor and access resources through the Centre for Career Action.
+If this is the case, you will still be able to arrange your own job for co-op credit, receive support from your co-op advisor and access resources through the Centre for Career Development.

 In the future, if you think you might need to miss an interview you can follow the instructions above to see what is possible for your situation.
-If your interview is today and you have an emergency, call 519-888-4026 for assistance (do not send a message in WaterlooWorks).
+If your interview is today and you have an emergency, call the CEE Hub at 519-888-4026 for assistance (do not send a message in WaterlooWorks).
 In addition, if you’re feeling overwhelmed with your interview schedule, you can request relief from one or more of your upcoming interviews.

 Other important information for interviews